ScottWorks/Data-Structures-In-JS/Trees/Trees.md

 The exmaple given is what is known as `pre-order` traversal, where the algorithm begins at the parent then searches the left and right child.

-`In-order` traversal is where the algorithm starts from the left child, then the parent followed by the right child, visually this looks like your are checking each node working from left to right, `'f'->'c'->'d'->'b'->'root'->'e'`.
+`In-order` traversal is where the algorithm starts from the left child, then the parent followed by the right child, visually this looks like your are checking each node working from left to right.

+- `'f'->'c'->'d'->'b'->'root'->'e'`

-`Post-order` traversal is where the algorithm starts with the left child, then the right, followed by the parent, again, visually this looks something like we are working from left to right but always starting at the lowest part of the tree, `'f'->'d'->'c'->'b'->'e'->'root'`.
+`Post-order` traversal is where the algorithm starts with the left child, then the right, followed by the parent, again, visually this looks something like we are working from left to right but always starting at the lowest part of the tree.

+- `'f'->'d'->'c'->'b'->'e'->'root'`

 For some more advanced examples check [this](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Trees/trees.html) out.

 **Breadth-First Search (BFS):** Traverses the tree level by level and depth by depth starting at the root node.
 The children of the parent are then checked (moving from left to right), once they have been checked the algorithm moves one level down until all nodes have been checked or a stopping condition has been met.
-In our example from before this would look like, `'root'->'b'->'e'->'c'->'f'->'d'`
+In our example from before this would look like:

+- `'root'->'b'->'e'->'c'->'f'->'d'`

 ![fig4](/Trees/images/fig4.png)